Visitor’s Center & Forks of the Road

 The information will probably be offensive to most as you read and learn about man’s inhumanity to his fellow man, but it is America’s history and should not be “swept under the rug.”

-BTW, When we were down in Abbeville search for my Grandmother’s birth certificate, we took a drive about 10-12 miles south of the town to where my grandmother’s grandfather was born.
+BTW, when we were down in Abbeville searching for my grandmother’s birth certificate, we took a drive about 10-12 miles south of the town to where my grandmother’s grandfather (my paternal side of the family) was born.
 He was enslaved on the Cade Plantation, but the plantation is no longer in existence.
 My grandmother has two different versions of who her grandfather was.
-He was either born of the White Plantation’s daughter [a written letter from my grandmother to her oldest daughter, or his father was the white plantation owner (her bible.)]
+He was either born of the White Plantation’s daughter [a written letter from my grandmother to her oldest daughter, or his father was the white plantation owner (her Bible)].
+I’ve been doing research in this area.

 “Natchez Mississippi Forks of the Road became the second largest United States Slave Market in the Old Southwest.
 In early 1833 Issac Franklin of Kingpin Alexandria Virginia based ‘slave trading’ firm Franklin and Armfield, received a shipload of negroes for sale at Natchez.
 Several of them contracted cholera and died.
 Franklin partially buried their bodies in a local ravine that was soon discovered by city officials.
 The gruesome discovery provoked a great fear of the dreaded disease infecting the citizens of Natchez and nearby counties.
 The hysteria resulted in the City’s passage of an ordinance banning [slave selling] within the city limits effective April 27, 1833.
 In response the ‘traders’ concentrated their dealings on the outskirts of town at a place know as ‘The Forks of the Road.’”